-Both the Social Welfare Department and Kuala Lumpur City Hall can start thinking of methods in enabling the provision of internet hotspots that can help homeless persons to gain access to the internet.
-In addition, various jointly programmes can also be initiated to increase the productivity of homeless persons.
+The Department of Social Welfare Malaysia and Kuala Lumpur City Hall also have a big role in realising opportunities in bringing homeless people closer to the Internet, as well as access to health and treatment information.
+These two agencies could start thinking of methods in enabling the provision of internet hotspots that can help homeless people to get internet access.
+In addition, various programmes can be jointly organised to increase the productivity of the homeless.